 Skiing is one of the best sports in the world, and huge numbers of us look forward to our ski vacation every year, whether we manage just the one trip, two, or even three or more, the excitement of arranging that vacation to a ski resort never goes away.
 You pick the resort, the dates, arrange everything with family and maybe some friends and you look forward to getting out there on the slopes.

 But just because it is exciting does not mean any of us should just blindly walk into overpaying for our vacations.
+Getting the best value from your lodging is undoubtedly a great way to save money on ski vacations.
 Considering a rental property instead of a hotel will usually give you more space as well as the ability to save significant money on meals.
 If you are planning on using VRBO (Vacation Rentals by Owner) property for your next ski trip (and why wouldn’t you?) there are some things you can do to get the best deal possible.

 There are other things you can do as well, or instead of that, if you have decided to go at short notice, getting a good deal all revolves around the ability to be flexible.
 While you may have an image in your mind of the perfect location for your stay, on the mountain so you can ski right back to your door and so on.
 However, by widening your range of vacation dates and looking just a little further out from your first choice of location, you can often find huge savings.
 With most resorts now offering good transport to and from the slops (and often free of charge, too!) it is barely an inconvenience to go a little out of your way anymore either.

-Another way to find better deals is the ski resort itself.
+Another way to find better deals by choosing the right ski area itself.
 If you can be flexible, there are often plenty savings to be had.
 By opting for one of the less attended ski resorts you will find that accommodation can be a lot cheaper.
 And remember this does not mean compromising on the skiing.
-Many resorts today do not have the ‘pull’ of Aspen or Vail, but can match them on the slopes with ease.
-By favoring these resorts, you can find better deals.
+Many resorts today do not have the ‘pull’ of Aspen or Vail, but when it comes to the skiing, they are just as good.
+Think Grand Targhee as an alternative to Jackson Hole, for example.
+By favoring these less-renowned resorts, you can find way better deals.